 People (and writing) refers to 35% hydrogen peroxide a lot.
 Again, this is a common concentration (It's also a concentration that I personally use.)
 Often food grade peroxide is sold as 35% concentration.
 (It is also possible to buy food grade that is 12%, 10%, 8%, 6%, or 3%, for example, but this is less common.)

 I use 35% for only a few things: I use it in baths, I use it in my garden sprayer, and I use it to make 3%.
 You may notice that ALL of these involve diluting it a lot.
 I’m never actually applying 35% peroxide.
 That’s because 35% peroxide is simply way too concentrated to use directly for normal household purposes.
 Even 3% often gets diluted further.
 And 35% always gets diluted a lot.

 35% peroxide is quite caustic, and needs to be treated with real care and respect.
+It should always have warning labels.
 People have died from ingesting 35% hydrogen peroxide.
 Yes, really.

 35% hydrogen peroxide is EXTREMELY concentrated, and can cause injury or death.
 35% hydrogen peroxide must be handled with caution, care, and knowledge.
 NEVER use 35% hydrogen peroxide externally on people, other animals or plants.
 NEVER use 35% hydrogen peroxide internally for people or other animals.

 All home applications of 35% hydrogen peroxide require a great amount of dilution.

 Note: As of this writing (June 2018) Amazon does not sell

 concentrations of peroxide higher that 12%.
 The UK does not allow

 purchase of concentrations higher than 12% without a special permit.